infobip/infobip-rtc-js-1.x-deprecated/README.md

 let options = { debug: true }
 let infobipRTC = new InfobipRTC(token, options);
 ```
-Note that this doesn’t actually connect to Infobip platform, it just creates a new instance of [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC).
+Note that this doesn't actually connect to Infobip platform, it just creates a new instance of [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC).
 Connection is made via the [`connect`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#connect) method.
 Before connecting, it is useful to set up event handlers, so you can perform something when the connection is set up, when the connection is lost, etc. Events are set up via [`on`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#on) method:

 ```
 infobipRTC.on('connected', function(event) {